lkubb/salt-vaultwarden-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/pre-commit/pre-commit

 Manage Vaultwarden inofficial Bitwarden server with Salt.
+This will compile the binary from source and manage the service and configuration.

+Installing and configuring a `reverse proxy <https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples>`_, `fail2ban <https://github.com/dani-garcia/vaultwarden/wiki/Fail2Ban-Setup>`_ and possibly `log shipping <https://selivan.github.io/2017/02/07/rsyslog-log-forward-save-filename-handle-multi-line-failover.html>`_ (if you run those on another system) are *currently* out of scope.
+For hints, see `the official docs <https://github.com/dani-garcia/vaultwarden/wiki>`_.

-This is currently written for Debian-based systems only, although extending the formula should be easy.
+This was written for Debian-based systems primarily, although adapting the formula should be easy.

 Mind that the tests are currently just for show and have not been implemented.